ghoshdebashree/codeChallenge/README.md

 3. Print the prime numbers till the range given.
 4. Drawing book page turn count.
 5. Check anagram in strings.
+6. Create the anagram groups from a given set of strings.